DS-100/su25/resources.md

 ## Optional Supplementary Textbook
 Here are optional textbook readings, [Learning Data Science](https://learningds.org/intro.html), supplementary to the Data 100 lecture material.
 Textbook readings are purely optional, and may contain material that is not in scope (and may also not be comprehensive).
-If you find issues with the textbook, email Prof. Gonzalez directly.
+If you find issues with the textbook, email us at data100.instructors@berkeley.edu.

 ## Exam Resources